bahtiyartan/troia/docs/51Theme.rst

 How to Define a Custom Theme?
 =============================

 To define a new valid theme, you must create a new theme on SYST13 transaction and add all predefined theme variables with your own values.
-Theme variable concept and standart theme variable names will be discussed in this section. **If there is missing a default theme variable in your theme, it means that your theme is invalid.** Althought defining a theme is possible, it is not recommended bacause themes can require some effort to perform its maintenance and keep it harmonious.
+Theme variable concept and standart theme variable names will be discussed in this section. **If there is missing a default theme variable in your theme, it means that your theme is invalid.** Althought defining a theme is possible and easy, distrubuting and keeping it harmonious require some efford.
+So **it is not recommended that you take on such a responsibility unless you have enough resources or time to undertake such an effort on a long-term basis.**

 Theme Variables